 About

 Oliver Rudland is an English opera composer, librettist and artistic director known for his accessible style of modern composition.
-He was educated at the Royal College of Music, London, and at Cambridge University where he now teaches composition.
+He was educated at the Royal College of Music, London and Cambridge University.

 His operas include The Nightingale and the Rose (a one act romantic opera after Oscar Wilde), The Owl who was Afraid of the Dark (a children’s opera after Jill Tomlinson) and Pincher Martin (a cinematic opera after William Golding), all of which have been highly acclaimed by critics and audience members alike: